 Everest Safety & Fatality Statistics

-At-a-Glance Safety Stats (Updated Through 2025)
+At-a-Glance Safety Statistics Through 2025

-Mount Everest has claimed more than 340 lives since the first serious attempts in 1922.
-Yet it is statistically safer than most people assume — and far safer than several of its 8,000m neighbors.
-Below is the most current compiled data available.
+Mount Everest has claimed more than 340 lives since the first serious attempts in 1922 — yet it is statistically safer than most people assume, and far safer than several of its 8,000m neighbors.
+Generally, the headline death toll reflects total climbing volume rather than uniquely dangerous terrain.
+Specifically, the table below provides the most current compiled data through the 2025 season.

 | Category | Data |